ulf-westermann/pypp/README.md

 Reads FILE, evaluates Python code embedded between OPENTAG and CLOSETAG and substitutes it with its result or, if it's not a string, with its stdout.
 All embedded code must evaluate to string or produce stdout.
 Additional Python code can be defined in USERMODULE.

-WARNING: uses eval(), don't use on untrustworthy input.
+WARNING: Uses eval(), don't use on untrustworthy input.